Common Ticks of Virginia

 The American dog tick, Dermacentor variabilis, measures about 5 mm long and has short, stout mouthparts.
 It is dark brown with a white shield on the adult female or light wavy lines on the adult male (Fig. 1).
 It is found mostly in the western regions of Virginia and west of the Blue Ridge Mountains.
 Adults are most commonly found.

 Figure 1.
 American dog ticks.
 Adult female, adult male, nymph, and larva (CDC).

 The lone star tick, Amblyomma americanum, measures about 5 mm or less in length.
 It is light reddish-brown with a small central white spot on the back of the adult females, and several white markings on the back of the adult males (Fig. 2).
 The immature “seed ticks” stages do not have these markings.
 All stages have reddish-brown legs.
 The lone star tick can be very common in the Piedmont and Coastal Plain regions of Virginia.

-The deer tick, Ixodes scapularis, is a small tick about 2-3 mm in length with long mouthparts.
-It is off-white or reddish when fed and has black legs.
-The deer tick until recently was known as Ixodes dammini.
-See Figure 3.
+The deer tick, Ixodes scapularis, is a small tick measuring about 2-3 mm in length.
+The mouthparts are long and the legs are dark colored (Fig. 3).
+The body appears off-white or reddish when fully fed.
+The deer tick is also known as the blacklegged tick.

 The following methods of prevention are recommended by the Virginia Department of Health.